guoqilu/runmod/README.md

 ### runmod
 `runmod` is a small wrapper around the `module` tool that dynamically loads modules and then runs a command.
-This allows for a more heterogeneous tool-suite as tools only have their own environment setup when they are being executed.
+This allows for a more heterogeneous tool-suite as tools only have their own environment setup when they are being executed, and do not conflict with other tool setups or environments.
-We use `runmod` as a wrapper instead of directly running 'module load' because loading modulefiles can have unintended side effects on the environment.
+We use `runmod` as a wrapper instead of directly running `module load` because loading modulefiles can have unintended side effects on the environment.
-For example the FlexNoC/4.7.0 module file forces the shell's python environment to python 2.7.
+For example the flexnoc/4.7.0 modulefile forces the shell's python environment to python 2.7.
 This is incompatible with our RTL environment because many of our other tools will not work with python 2.7.
-Also, many tools come prepackaged with their own version of certain libraries which can accidentally get picked up by other tools.
+Also, many tools come prepackaged with their own version of certain libraries (C, python, C++, etc.) which can accidentally get loaded or used by other tools.
-These are two examples of interoperability problems, but there are many other potential issues.
+These are two examples of interoperability problems between tools, but there are many other potential issues.

 `runmod` invokes module-based tools (e.g. Xcelium or Genus) in an isolated environment without the user running a `module load` command.
 The `runmod` invocation creates a new sub-shell, does one or more `module load` in that shell, runs the user's commands, then terminates the sub-shell.